Choosing A Solar Energy Installer

 Warning: With energy prices rapidly increasing, there has been a huge demand for solar installations.
 Many installers are really busy and have a busy order book.
 Even getting an installer to quote can be a challenge at the moment.
 Do NOT rush into making a commitment though, unless you are confident in your chosen installer.
 Making a rash decision could cost you a lot of money and result in a lot of anxiety.

-This page on selecting an installer is part of my article on
+This page on selecting an installer is part of my article on How to get started with renewable energy.

-Whilst researching and progressing my smart home solar energy project, I spent a lot of time trying to find the right installation company.
+Whilst researching and progressing my smart home solar installation project, I spent a lot of time trying to find the right installation company.
 My elderly father had a very bad experience with a solar installer, so I my expectations of the industry in general were pretty low.
 I had to put this bias aside though and try to find a company I could trust and work with.

 This page simply aims to provides guidance on selecting a solar energy installer, the things you need to consider, the things you need to ask and documentation required.
 I cannot claim that is a complete list, as I am always learning new things in the solar energy space.